Jemoka/ReplierGrading/README.md

 Please do as many of these as you like.
 Once you are done, please send `final_result.csv` or whatever you set your `RESULT` variable to be to me over Discord or email (`hliu@shabang.cf`).
 Thanks much.

+Please note: these dataset are not 50/50 bot/human.
+One of the question is a traditional Turing test, where you are tasked with judging if the response is bot/human.
+If one of your response is "human", the other is not necesarily bot.